wesbos/javascript-modules/javascript-modules.md

 _.findWhere(dogs, { 'breed': 'King Charles' }); // snickers object
 ```

 However, often you will want just one or two lodash methods instead of the entire library.
-Since Lodash has exported every single one of its methods as a module itself, we can cherry pick just the parts we want!
-This is made possible by Lodash also having **named exports** for each module.
+Since lodash has exported every single one of its methods as a module itself, we can cherry pick just the parts we want!
+This is made possible by lodash also having **named exports** for each module.

 ```js
 import { throttle } from 'lodash';